Ring-fencing transfer scheme

 A case management conference took place at Court on 25 May 2018 to discuss process at the sanction hearing.

 4. Sanction hearing

-A hearing took place on 11 and 12 June 2018 when the Court approved our Scheme, taking into account the Skilled Person Report and the Skilled Person Supplementary Report, any objections raised and the views of the PRA and FCA.
+A hearing took place on 11 and 12 June 2018 at which the Court approved our Scheme, taking into account the Skilled Person Report and the Supplementary Skilled Person Report, any objections raised and the views of the PRA and FCA.